hpe-dev-incubator/hpe-dev-portal/content/blog/curate-and-expose-service-catalog-items-using-hpe-greenlake-for-private-cloud.md

 ![](/img/catalog-image8.png)

-* Configure the catalog items as follows
+* Configure the catalog items as follows:

   * NAME - Enter the catalog item name
   * DESCRIPTION - (Optional) Enter the catalog item description
   * ENABLED - Select to enable the catalog item, making it available for provisioning (default).
 Clear to disable.
   * FEATURED - Select to enable special visibility of this catalog item in the Service Catalog persona view.
 Clear to disable.
 Special visibility means that an item can be featured (a tag is added in the item) and given priority in the Service Catalog and Dashboard views.
   * LOGO - From the drop-down list, do one of the following:
     * Select an existing logo
     * Select custom and click Browse to locate and upload a logo
   * WORKFLOW - From the drop-down list, select the desired workflow